 For unconditionally admitted students, probationary status is removed by raising the overall grade point average to 3.0 or better on all graduate work attempted in all terms up to and including the semester in which 12 semester hours of graduate work are completed following the semester the student is placed on probation.

-Failure to remove probation in the manners described may result in dismissal from the School of Graduate Studies.
+Failure to remove probation in the manners described may result in dismissal from the Graduate School.
 In exceptional cases students may petition for readmission to their graduate program upon recommendation of the faculty in the major department and approval by the graduate dean.